Falconwood: The estate

 The Falconwood Park Estate was designed and constructed by housing developers Ideal Homesteads in the 1930s.
 Situated between Welling and Eltham, the estate occupies the site of the former Westwood Farm.

 Regarding housing styles, the majority of the estate consists of semi-detached and terraced houses, with bungalows scattered across the roads within the estate.
 There are flats above the shops on Lingfield Crescent and Falconwood Parade (The Green).
 There are 3/4 storey blocks of flats on Lingfield Crescent, at the corner of Rochester Way and Riefield Road, near the A2 and Eltham Cemetery & Crematorium.
 Maisonettes are on Millbrook Avenue.

+Politics and government

+Falconwood is part of the Old Bexley and Sidcup constituency for elections to the House of Commons of the United Kingdom, currently represented by Louie French from the Conservative Party.

+Falconwood is part of the Falconwood and Welling ward for elections to London Borough of Bexley.

 Education

 See also London Borough of Bexley and Royal Borough of Greenwich education services.